belgrano9/belgrano9.github.io/README.md

 ## Blog

-In my blog, I delve into complex concepts in a more informal setting, offering intuitive explanations and personal perspectives on various topics.
+[IN CONSTRUCTION] In my blog, I delve into complex concepts in a more informal setting, offering intuitive explanations and personal perspectives on various topics.

 ## Getting Started with My Projects